weijianfeng/react-native-build-helper/README.md

 # react-native-build-helper
-A npm tool to help build js-bundle in React Native Project. [(Package in NPM)](https://www.npmjs.com/package/react-native-build-helper)
+A npm tool to help build js-bundle in React Native Project.

 In some hybrid projects, We may add some React Native code to an original Android or iOS project.
 The possible project architecture may like this: